We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn

 As an added bonus, Discover will match all of your 5% cash back earnings in the first 12 months of spending.
 That means if you use your Discover It card to buy your Disney gift cards during that 12 month period you actually save 10% on those cards.
 Score!

 If you sign up for Discover Card using my referral link then we both can earn a $50 statement credit for some extra Disney savings.

 The Chase Freedom card is another very popular cash back card.
 Just like Discover, Chase Freedom offers a rotating quarterly schedule of offers that allows you to get 5% cash back on your purchases.

-In 2019, the bonus quarters for Chase Freedom cardholders are gas stations, grocery stores, home improvement stores, and PayPal.
+In previous years, the bonus quarters for Chase Freedom cardholders are gas stations, grocery stores, home improvement stores, and PayPal.
 These options open up grocery stores and home improvement stores as discounted gift card options.

 Chase Freedom has also been known to offer their quarterly discount at wholesale stores as well.